welltempereddeveloper/welltempereddeveloper/_posts/2018-12-11-generating-reports-asynchronously-over-http.md

 #### High chance-of-failure for time-consuming reports

 This is really a culmination of the previous two points.
-It will be practically impossible for a synchronous reporting framework to support reports that need a significant amount of time to generate.
-A network or system failure somewhere is simply way too likely to occur at this point.
+It will be practically impossible for a synchronous reporting framework to reliably service time-consuming reports.
+A network or system failure somewhere is imminent.
 Something will go boom, and clients will need to retry, over, and over again.

 At this point, we will be _forced_ to implement something smart on the reporting end to allow for "retries" without actually retrying from the beginning.
-At this point, we may as well just make the reporting asynchronous.
+We will likely be looking at asynchronous solutions.

-#### Retries because of a refresh
+#### Retries due to page refresh

 Clients can get impatient.
-If it's a human requesting a report, and things are taking slightly longer than usual, we will end up generating the same exact report multiple times.
+If it is a human requesting a report, and things are taking slightly longer than usual, we will end up generating the same exact report multiple times.
 These repeated requests will up even more resources.
-If things are going slow, the client will request the report many, many times.
-This causes an avalanche of bad things to happen and the entire system will have a very bad day.
+If things are still going slow, then clients will request the report many, many times over.
+This will trigger an avalanche of chaos and our entire system will have a very, very bad day.

 ## Asynchronous Reports